#79 in United States, #2 in New Hampshire, #2 in Manchester

 Discover the German Shepherd Dog, a breed celebrated for its intelligence, loyalty, and versatility.
 Known for its impressive size and smooth, graceful movements, German Shepherds excel in various roles, including as guide, therapy, bomb detection, and police dogs, while being a devoted family companion.

 Discover the Labrador Retriever, a breed celebrated for its playful nature, affectionate temperament, and trainability.
 Labradors are known for their friendly demeanor and adaptability, making them perfect family companions and versatile working dogs.
+As one of the most popular types of retrievers, Labs are ideal companions for various lifestyles and are recognized by the American Kennel Club (AKC) as an excellent breed for families.

-Discover the Golden Retriever, a breed celebrated for its affectionate, playful, and trainable nature.
+Discover the Golden Retriever, a popular breed celebrated for its affectionate, playful, and trainable nature.
 Considered a large dog, Golden Retrievers were originally bred in Scotland for hunting and retrieving game beginning in the 1860s.
+Today, they're recognized by the Kennel Club and the American Kennel Club (AKC) as one of the most beloved companion dog breeds.

-Discover the Australian Shepherd, a breed celebrated for its trainable, playful, and affectionate nature.
-Considered a medium dog, Australian Shepherds were originally bred in the United States for herding beginning in the 1950s.
+Discover the Australian Shepherd, an AKC breed celebrated for its trainable, playful, and affectionate nature.
+Despite its name, the Australian Shepherd is actually a native breed to the United States, originally developed to breed on farms and ranches.
+Considered a medium dog, Australian Shepherds were bred for herding beginning in the 1950s.
+As one of the high-energy breeds, Aussies are known for their boundless energy and need for regular exercise, including aerobic exercise.